arunbenoy/machinelearing-with-R/README.md

 # machinelearing-with-R
-This project will contain a R scripts using various machine learning models
+This project will contain R scripts using various machine learning models